microtrain/bootcamp/05-CSS/01-CSSBasics.md

 ### Add a Stylesheet

-[</> code](https://github.com/jasonsnider/jasonsnider.github.io/commit/4176f6290178cdce30034c521f360c1100a4035a) In your GitHub Pages project create a directory called *dist* and add the file *main.css*.
+[</> code](https://github.com/jasonsnider/jasonsnider.github.io/commit/4176f6290178cdce30034c521f360c1100a4035a) In your GitHub Pages project create the directory path *dist/css* and add the file *main.css*.
 To the document head in index.html use the [```link```](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/link) element to reference the stylesheet.

 ```html
 <link rel="stylesheet" type="text/css" href="./dist/css/main.css">